 My work is inspired by the spontaneity, constant motion, and beauty that is ever-present in nature.
-Through the use of color, transparency, and layering, I create lyrical and magical representations of the natural world, whether the subject is a humble group of leaves, a majestic.
+Through the use of color, transparency, and layering, I create lyrical and magical representations of the natural world, whether the subject is a humble group of leaves or a majestic mountain range.

 Born in New York City, I was raised in Berkeley, California.
 Over the years, I studied art at the University of California, Berkeley, the Academy of Art University in San Francisco, and Laney and Merritt Colleges in Oakland, California.
 To support myself, I devoted most of my career to practicing law.
 In 1999, however, I largely returned to my original passion, drawing and painting.